eschizodev/Portifolio/readme.txt

 DESCRIPTION:

-HUDSON is a simple and modern free personal website template designed for creatives and professionals who want to showcase their skills and work in an eye-catching way.
+Pedro is a simple and modern free personal website template designed for creatives and professionals who want to showcase their skills and work in an eye-catching way.
 Its simple yet sophisticated design is perfect for anyone who wants to create a polished and professional online presence without spending a lot of time or money on web development.